Lisa: I can't believe you're not still popular.

 - On Mystery Science Theater 3000, near the end of a short film about industrial workplace safety, there's a camera shot where the pastor narrator looms larger than his church in the background.
 One of the bots chimes in, "I'm bigger than Jesus."

-- A member of The Naked Brothers Band tells the press that their band is "Bigger than Santa Claus."
+- At one point on The Naked Brothers Band, a member of the titular band tells the press that they're "Bigger than Santa Claus."

 - Mr. Show has the Beatles parody "The Fad Three," in which a trio of mop-topped teen heartthrobs get famous for being photographed.
 One of them says that they've been photographed more times than Jesus Christ, which everyone agrees is true and there's a noted lack of controversy.